Table of Contents

 • Drop in blood pressure

-Because anaphylaxis can escalate in minutes, emergency treatment with epinephrine is crucial.
+Because anaphylaxis can escalate in minutes, emergency treatment is crucial.

 • The seizure lasts longer than 5 minutes